Back To Top

 If you want to learn how to become an accountant in Canada, you need to learn all you can about the CPA PEP program.

-This program is specifically designed to accommodate people who work full-time.
+This program is designed to support adult learners who are working full-time or balancing other commitments.
 It is a two-year, part-time course for people already working in accounting.
 It is comprised of the following:

 • Two core modules – Choose two from six technical competencies: strategy and governance, finance and taxation, audit, management accounting, financial reporting, and assurance.